jballas/441_work/HW-11/readme.md

 It is fascinating.
 I love seeing my squares fly across the screen!
 There is a game here somewhere.

-## Moving on
+## Moving on and collectable food

 I needed to have a new array with 'food' in it.
-So my squids can eat something and win scores.
+So my squids can eat something and increase a score.

+This time I created a json file and following the example 13 file, I attempted to make my food appear, and it worked after I made sure my coordinates were within the canvas.
+I had to make sure my json file was valid using https://jsonlint.com/.
+Then I used the error/testing code from jquery.com again.(api.jquery.com/jQuery.getJSON/)

+Collisions between the player and squid object came next.